 Watch this video to learn about the NSCH and its value to our Nation.

-We fund and direct the NSCH, which is a household survey conducted annually by the U.S. Census Bureau.
-The NSCH produces national and state level data for key measures of child health and well-being.
+The NSCH supports national efforts to improve the health and development of our children.
+We fund and direct the NSCH.
+The U.S. Census Bureau conducts this household survey each year.
+The survey provides national and state level data for key measures of child health and well-being.
 These data are essential to understanding the health status and health services needs of children across the nation and in your state and community.

 - 2019-2020 Children and Youth with Special Health Care Needs (PDF) (June 2022)

 - 2019-2020 Rural Children's Health and Health Care (PDF - 533 KB) (February 2022)